This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Location: Twenty-seven minutes south of Jasper.

-Washrooms: They have outhouses at the trailhead.
+Washrooms: There are outhouses available at the trailhead.

 Hike: The falls are at the start of the 1-kilometre in-and-out trail.